KBlixt/PlexUnify/README.md

 - Edit the original title to inclue the title of your language.
 - Add movies to collections.
 - Add collection posters and art based on the poster and art the collection have on tmdb.
+- Add collection posters and art based on the poster and art of the movies in the collection.
 - Add content rating to collections.
 - Add summaries to collections.
 - Create new collections based on a filter (filtering based on the quantity and quality of movies in a collection)

+It also includes a few tools that are completely sepperate which if enabled will not run the other part of the script.

+- Delete all movie collections that are empty.
+- Delete all movie collections that have 0 edited fields (orange lock)

+A collection falling into one of these description is either useless or probably auto generated. but use with care anyway.

-PlexUnify is a script that edits the plex database directly.
+PlexUnify is a script that edits the plex database directly. but I've used it quite extensivly and even missused it. runnig it

 ----------